krishagarwal278/CS506-midterm/README.md

 Accurate Rating Prediction: Predict the star rating of each review using a variety of features.
 Insightful Feature Engineering: Design features that capture review sentiment, user engagement, and other relevant factors to improve model accuracy.
 Model Interpretability: Emphasize interpretability and simplicity, using K-Nearest Neighbors (KNN) for classification.

+<h3> Methodology </h3>
+<h4> Data Analysis: </h4> Initial analysis of the review dataset to understand the distribution of ratings, helpfulness metrics, review length, and other characteristics.
+<h4> Feature Engineering: </h4>
+Helpfulness Ratio: Ratio of helpful votes to total votes. </br>
+Sentiment Features: Count of positive/negative words and text-based sentiment scores.  </br>
+Review Length and Emotion: Word count, capitalization ratio, and exclamation count as indicators of review intensity.
+<h3> Model Selection: </h3>
+K-Nearest Neighbors (KNN) with optimized k=500 and Euclidean distance.
+Tuning involved experimenting with different values for k to achieve the highest accuracy. </br>
+<h3> Evaluation: </h3>
+Accuracy and confusion matrix were used to evaluate model performance.
+The final model achieved an accuracy of approximately 0.533, a significant improvement over the initial baseline of 0.40.